-The communicating system is a system that includes a communicating compatible furnace and air conditioner or heat pump with a communicating thermostat.
-A valid communicating system could also be a compatible furnace, communicating thermostat and non-compatible, single stage air conditioner.
-Any other system configurations are considered invalid communicating systems and must be connected as a traditional (or legacy) system (See Electrical Connections for wiring connections).
+The ComfortNet system is a system that includes a ComfortNet compatible furnace and air conditioner or heat pump with a CTK0 thermostat.
+A valid ComfortNet system could also be a compatible furnace, CTK0 thermostat and non-compatible, single stage air conditioner.
+Any other system configurations are considered invalid ComfortNet systems and must be connected as a traditional (or legacy) system (see Electrical Connections for wiring connections).

-A communicating heating/air conditioning system differs from a non-communicating/traditional system in the manner in which the indoor unit, outdoor unit and thermostat interact with one another.
+A ComfortNet heating/air conditioning system differs from a noncommunicating/traditional system in the manner in which the indoor unit, outdoor unit and thermostat interact with one another.
 In a traditional system, the thermostat sends commands to the indoor and outdoor units via analog 24 VAC signals.
 It is a one-way communication path in that the indoor and outdoor units typically do not return information to the thermostat.

-In a communicating system, the indoor unit, outdoor unit, and thermostat comprising a communicating system "communicate" digitally with one another creating a two-way communications path.
+In a ComfortNet system, the indoor unit, outdoor unit, and thermostat comprising a ComfortNet system "communicate" digitally with one another. creating a two-way communications path.
 The thermostat still sends commands to the indoor and outdoor units.
 However, the thermostat may also request and receive information from both the indoor and outdoor units.
-This information may be displayed on the communicating thermostat.
+This information may be displayed on the CTK0 thermostat.
 The indoor and outdoor units also interact with one another.
 The outdoor unit may send commands to or request information from the indoor unit.
-This two-way digital communications between the thermostat and subsystems (indoor/outdoor unit) and between subsystems is the key to unlocking the benefits and features of the communicating system.
+This two-way digital communications between the thermostat and subsystems (indoor/outdoor unit) and between subsystems is the key to unlocking the benefits and features of the ComfortNet system.